What is a gaming keyboard?

 How much does a gaming keyboard cost?

-The price range for gaming keyboards is very wide—from entry-level models to professional esports devices.
+The price range for gaming keyboards is very wide – from entry-level models to professional e-sports devices.
 The price depends primarily on factors such as switch technology, build quality, features, and brand.

 Entry-level class (approx. €30–50): Models like the Monsgeek Fun60 Pro already offer solid performance with modern features – ideal for price-conscious gamers who want to gain their first experience with gaming keyboards.

-Premium class (€150 and up): For enthusiasts and professionals, models such as the M1 V5 TMR with aluminum housing and quick-change design or the MOD007 HE Year of the Dragon Limited Edition offer not only strong performance, but also exclusive designs and high-end features such as magnetic switches and rapid triggers.
+Premium class (150 € and more): For enthusiasts and professionals, models such as the M1 V5 TMR with aluminum housing and quick-change design or the MOD007 HE Year of the Dragon Limited Edition offer not only strong performance, but also exclusive designs and high-end features such as magnetic switches and rapid triggers.

 What is the best size for a gaming keyboard?

-The best size for a gaming keyboard depends largely on individual preferences, intended use, and preferred game genre – there's no one-size-fits-all answer.
+The best size for a gaming keyboard depends heavily on individual preferences, intended use, and preferred game genre – there's no one-size-fits-all answer.
 Instead, it's worth taking a look at the different layouts and their respective advantages:

-- For everyday gaming and office use: The 75% layout or TKL offers a good compromise between functionality (including arrow keys and F-keys) and space saving – ideal for gamers who also work at a desk.
+- For gaming and everyday office use: The 75% layout, or TKL, offers a good compromise between functionality (including arrow keys and F-keys) and space saving – ideal for gamers who also work at a desk.

 What should you look for in a gaming keyboard?

-1. Switch technology: Magnetic switches in focus
+1. Switch Technology: Magnetic Switches in Focus

-- Longer service life
+- Longer lifespan

 - Higher trigger accuracy

-- Smoother typing feel
+- Softer typing feel

 2. Reaction speed and latency